-Lars Winter is a German graphic designer currently based in Stuttgart, Germany.
+Lars Winter is a German graphic designer currently based in Hamburg, Germany.
 He specialises in visual identity and editorial design.
 For work collaboration and other requests, please feel free to contact him.
 You can also find him on one of those fancy social networks like Twitter and Instagram or feel free to visit his Blog.

 Visual experiments on national identity and its significance today.
 Various mediums and formats collected in a printed documentary.